How To Make Gravy Without Drippings

 The culinary world is constantly evolving, and the realm of gravy is no exception.
 While traditional gravy recipes remain popular, there's a growing trend towards experimentation and innovation.
 Chefs and home cooks alike are exploring new flavors, ingredients, and techniques to create unique and exciting gravy variations.

 One notable trend is the rise of vegetarian and vegan gravies.
 As plant-based diets become more prevalent, there's an increasing demand for delicious and satisfying gravy options that don't rely on meat products.
-These gravies often utilize vegetable broths, mushrooms, and other umami-rich ingredients to achieve a deep and savory flavor.
+These gravies often put to use vegetable broths, mushrooms, and other umami-rich ingredients to achieve a deep and savory flavor.
 Nutritional yeast, a deactivated yeast with a cheesy, nutty flavor, is also a popular addition to vegan gravies.

 Another trend is the incorporation of global flavors into gravy.
 Spices like cumin, coriander, and turmeric are being used to create gravies with a Middle Eastern or Indian flair.
 Asian-inspired gravies often incorporate soy sauce, ginger, and garlic for a savory and aromatic flavor.